NoriSte/reactjsday-2019-testing-course/book/app-actions.md

 # App Actions

 We have just written our first [Custom Command](signup-custom-command.md) that registers a new user for every test.
 What is its biggest problem?
 Well, it's **really, really, slow**.
-The <i><a href="../cypress/integration/examples/signup-command/signup-command-1.e2e.spec.js" target="_blank">signup-command-1.e2e.spec.js</a></i> tests take twelve to fifteen seconds to run the empty tests:
+The <i>signup-command-1.e2e.spec.js</i> tests take twelve to fifteen seconds to run the empty tests:

 <div>
     <img src="../assets/images/slow-tests.png" alt="Autocompletion" style="width: 100%; margin-left: auto; margin-right: auto;" class="img-border"/>